 Motorcyclists in the U.S. face grim statistics: They are five times more likely to be injured per mile traveled than a motor vehicle driver.
 A standard car or truck offers a great deal more protection for its drivers than a motorcycle does, which contributes to the severity of the injuries.

-If you have been injured in a motorcycle accident, it is time to take action.
-Our team at [nap_names id=”FIRM-NAME-1″] has extensive experience handling motorcycle accident cases and other personal injury matters throughout Montana, Minnesota, North Dakota and South Dakota.
+If you have been injured in a motorcycle accident, it is time to act.
+Our team at the Vogel Law Firm has extensive experience handling motorcycle accident cases and other personal injury matters throughout North Dakota, Minnesota, South Dakota and other states.
 We are here to protect your rights and hold the negligent party responsible.

 Common Motorcycle Injuries